Birth Control: Birth Control Rings

 How Does the Birth Control Ring Work?

-The combination of the hormones progestin and estrogen in the birth control ring prevent (the release of an egg from the ovaries during a woman's monthly cycle).
-If an egg isn't released, a woman can't get pregnant because there's no egg for a male's sperm to fertilize.
+The combination of the hormones progestin and estrogen in the birth control ring prevent (the release of an egg from the ovaries during the monthly menstrual cycle).
+If an egg isn't released, pregnancy can't happen because there's no egg for the sperm to fertilize.

 The hormones in the ring also thicken the cervical mucus (made by cells in the cervix).
 This makes it hard for sperm to enter the uterus and reach any eggs that may have been released.
 The hormones in the ring can also sometimes affect the lining of the uterus so that an egg will have a hard time attaching to the wall of the uterus.

-Because the hormones in the ring don't take effect immediately, another form of birth control (such as a condom) should be used for 7 days when a girl first starts using the ring.
+Because the hormones in the ring don't take effect right away, another form of birth control (such as a condom) should be used for 7 days when someone first starts using the ring.
 After 7 days, the ring can be used alone to prevent pregnancy.
 But continuing to use condoms will protect against sexually transmitted diseases (STDs).

 The exact position of the ring in the vagina is not critical as long as it feels comfortable.
 If it doesn't feel comfortable, it can be pushed further back or removed and reinserted.
 Most women do not feel the ring after it is in place.